gkgranada/anonblog-go/README.md

-# jodel-go
+# anonblog-go
-Making a jodel-like microblogging service in Golang
+Making an anonymous microblogging service in Golang inspired by Jodel